Arts of the Americas

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This club has the shape of a gunstock, thus the sobriquet 'gunstock club.
+Club in the shape of a gunstock, thus the sobriquet 'gunstock club'.
 It may have been used for dance, men’s celebrations, gatherings, and societies.
-The stock is decorated with red paint and fire markings.
+The stock end is decorated with red paint and fire markings.
 Eagle feathers attached to one end have pinked edges.
 Ribbons decorate the handle, and green military braid serves as a wrist hold.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.